-In the early 1950’s a visionary group of Lutheran clergy and laity envisioned building a camp where youth and adults could hear the glory of God’s promises and be nurtured into the abundant life promised to us by our Lord.
-In 1951 Pastor Elmore Carlson from Trinity Lutheran in Nampa, Idaho signed the initial Forest Service Permit, which was very instrumental in procuring further camp development.
+In the early 1950s a visionary group of Lutheran clergy and laity envisioned building a camp where youth and adults could hear the glory of God's promises and be nurtured into the abundant life promised to us by our Lord.
+In 1951, Pastor Elmore Carlson from Trinity Lutheran in Nampa, Idaho, signed the initial Forest Service Permit, which was instrumental in procuring further camp development.
 In its primitive state Luther Heights began holding onsite camps in 1955.
-For the next 20 years the Camp would operate with a camp manager and local Pastors serving as ‘Deans’ for each camp session.
-In 1977 Mike Dismer became the first executive director, followed by interim directors John Bent and Larry Stapler, and Director Diane Mundhenke.
-Presently,
+For the next 20 years the Camp would operate with a camp manager and local Pastors serving as "Deans" for each camp session.
+In 1977, Mike Dismer became the first Executive Director.

 As it stands today, Luther Heights continues to grow.
-With two new buildings, functioning as four cabins with bathrooms, and many upcoming additions the camp is now serving over 1,000 campers each season and hopes to accommodate more in the future.
-As it was envisioned in the 1950’s, Luther Heights Bible Camp nurtures growing faith in both youth and adults and cultivates a fun loving Christian community.
+With new cabins and bathrooms, and the dedication of the Sawtooth Lodge in 2016, as well as many upcoming additions, the camp is now serving over 1,000 campers each season and hopes to accommodate more in the future.
+As it was envisioned in the 1950s, Luther Heights Bible Camp nurtures growing faith in both youth and adults and cultivates a fun-loving Christian community.

 - 1951 Pastor Elmore Carlson from Trinity Lutheran in Nampa signed the Forest Service Permit for Luther Heights Bible Camp (LHBC).
 The articles of Incorporation were signed in 1953.

 - 1954 The first building, a bathhouse, was constructed with concrete mixed by a manual hand cranked mixer.